 What is the prognosis for my dog?

-There is no way to determine this before starting treatment, although the results of X-rays and blood tests help to determine the extent of disease.
+There is no way to determine the prognosis before starting treatment, although the results of X-rays and blood tests help determine the extent of disease.
 A dog in poor condition or with advanced disease is less likely to survive.
 Dogs with disease limited to the lungs tend to respond better to treatment than those with disease of the intestinal tract or other body systems.
-If the fungus has invaded the eyes or nervous system, it will be much harder to eliminate the infection because of the natural defensive barriers present in these tissues.
+If the fungus has invaded the eyes or nervous system, it is much harder to eliminate the infection because of the natural defensive barriers in these tissues.

 In all cases, treatment is prolonged.
 Patients that are in poor condition usually need to be hospitalized for intensive treatment until they stabilize, and it may be necessary to use a combination of medications to successfully get the infection under control.